 Increase the size of the disk.

-Note: If this option is greyed out then the disk may be running on snapshots or the disk may be at the maximum allowed size depending on the block size of the datastore
+Note: If this option is greyed out, the disk may be running on snapshots or the disk may be at the maximum allowed size depending on the block size of the datastore.

-For further details on Virtual Disk Configuration, you can reference the vSphere Virtual Machine Administration Guide.
+For further details on Virtual Disk Configuration, see the vSphere Virtual Machine Administration Guide.

 Open Lab Manager.